mikaelvincent/myfootdr-archive-scraper/docs/structure.md

 ## 3. Clinic pages

-Clinic pages are the ultimate target for data extraction in later sprints.
+Clinic pages are the ultimate target for data extraction.

 From manual inspection and the project specification: